anna-teterina/python-project-ApartmentPriceAnalysis/README.md

 ## Project result
 The precision of the model was about <b>83.4%</b> for the test data.
 This result was considered satisfactory for the data used and the complexity of the real estate valuation process. <br>
+The prediction report is created based on the data from the filled questionnaire: https://forms.gle/Tixf4AexZiijdTAE6<br>
+In order to obtain such a report after completing the questionnaire, you need to let go of the code on file: <b>price_predictor.ipynb</b>
 Example of the final report:
 ![alt text](final_report_example.png)<br>
 <i>The report was created for Polish users, so it is in Polish</i>

+## Other notes
+The project focused most on data processing and modeling.
+Creating the report and the way the recipient entered the data were secondary goals, so these aspects could be improved in further development of the project.<br>
+In the file organization, special care was taken to ensure that the same code and functions were not duplicated too often in different files, and that frequently used dictionaries were saved.
+As a result, throughout the project, situations where code repeats itself more than 2 times were avoided.
+Typically, the first time functions were defined in the environment where they can be tested, and the second time as part of the pipeline.
+In this way, the code was very easy to improve and avoid errors in changes.

+## For future improvement
+As mentioned above in the future, the design can be improved by creating an interface for the user and creating a more secure way to store the data so that a lot of users can use the prediction at the same time.<br>
+In addition, in the future, data can be re-collected and the model can be trained on new data, just as prices in the real estate market are changing all the time.
+Other modeling methods may be tried as well.<br>
+New other factors also may be added to the analysis.
+Such a model can also be created for local markets, where such factors may be more specific.